 This trail is intended to be an introduction to Oakwood and is suitable for families – although it may be advisable to wear stout shoes in wet weather and, of course, anyone undertaking the walk should exercise caution and use their own judgement regarding all health and safety issues.
 For the avoidance of doubt anyone undertaking the walk does so at their own risk.

-There is a short walk through the woods after the Ravenscar cottages which may be slippy in wet weather and there are a few steps in Gipton Wood.
 You can do the walk in about one hour but, of course, you can take as long as you like over it.

 Start the walk at the Clock Tower at Oakwood.
 The Clock Tower was restored in 2015 after a huge fundraising effort by local residents and businesses.
 You can find out further information about the clock both on the panels of the clock itself and the interpretive signage near the clock.
 Originally placed in the market in Leeds the clock was moved to its present position in 1913.
 Some sources say that it came to Oakwood in 1912 but that was the date that it was moved out of Leeds Market.
 It took some time to find a home for it.